Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Case Studies

 In this section, a case study based on a simulated \gls{AUV} that performs survey and asset inspection missions is conducted.
 We first describe the scenario in which the mission is performed, details of the AUV under test, and how the simulator is implemented.
 Then, corresponding to Section \ref{sec_overall_framework}, we exercise the proposed assurance activities for this AUV application, i.e., HAZOP, hazards scenarios modelling, FTA, and discussions on deriving the system-level quantitative safety target for this scenario.
 Finally, we apply our RAM on the image dataset collected from a large amount of statistical testing.
-All source code, simulators, ML models, datasets and experiment results are publicly available on our project website \url{https://github.com/Solitude-SAMR/master_samr} with a video demo at \url{https://youtu.be/akY8f5sSFpY}.